ebrown-cs3280-sum-19/CourseInformation/README.md

 * VS Code (optional)
 * WLS - Windows Linux Subsystem (optional)

+## Students With Disabilities ##

+Any student requiring accommodations or services due to a disability must contact Services for Students with Disabilities (SSD) in room 181 of the Student Services Center.
+SSD can also arrange to provide course materials (including this syllabus) in alternative formats if necessary.

 ## Course Fee ##

 Course fees for the Computer Science major are designed to cover the costs of lab equipment